aleph2c/miros/doc/scribbleexample.rst

 We have our theory, but we are hackers not philosophers.
 We have more work to do.
-Hackers ruthlessly deploy the scientific method to seek understanding about the things they care about.
-Hackers do these four hard things over and over again:
+Hackers ruthlessly deploy the scientific method to seek understanding about things they care about.
+Hackers four hard things over and over again:

 1. Think.
 2. Move past technical boundaries